SawyerBrand/176-Data-Project/README.md

 2nd May, 2019:
 Played around a bit with making better-looking trajectory.
 We can now infer time and location of the float directly from the plots!

+2019-05-13: Added a script that interpolates all data onto an even grid with user-specified layer depth, and includes heat content for each layer.

 plot for conservative temperature (color-time scale corresponds to trajectory below)
 ![conservative temperature plot](https://github.com/SawyerBrand/176-Data-Project/blob/master/temperature_t.png)